Nana Mizuki: Career

 Mizuki released an image song single titled "Girl's Age" under the name Chisato Kadokura in 1997.
-When she performed her first concert at the age of 20, she was scouted by the Japanese record label King Records.
+When she performed her first concert at the age of 20, she was scouted by the Japanese record label King Records, after the music producer of King called Akio Mishima went to her concert.
 Her debut single as Nana Mizuki, "Omoi", was released on December 6, 2000.
 Her 2004 song "Innocent Starter" became her first Top 10 single and her 2005 single "Eternal Blaze" reached No. 2 position on Japanese Oricon weekly single charts.

 Mizuki won the "Best Musical Performance" award for her song "Justice to Believe" in the first Seiyu Awards in 2007.
-Since her seventh album Ultimate Diamond debuted at the No. 1 position on Oricon weekly album charts during the week of June 15, 2009, she became the first voice actress to reach the No. 1 position on the Oricon weekly album or single charts since its creation in 1968.
+Since her seventh album Ultimate Diamond debuted at the No. 1 position on Oricon weekly album charts during the week of June 15, 2009, she became the first voice actress to reach the No. 1 position on the Oricon weekly album charts since its creation in 1968.
 Ultimate Diamond sold over 74,000 copies in the first week.
 In addition, her 21st single, "Phantom Minds", became the first voice actress single to top the charts, debuting at the No. 1 position on the issue of Oricon weekly single charts dated January 25, 2010.

 On November 23, 2009, NHK announced that Mizuki would take part in the 60th NHK Kōhaku Uta Gassen of New Year's Eve.
 It was Mizuki's first time appearing on the show.
 Nana chose her song "Shin'ai" for her performance.